-To get started, blend all the ingredients in a medium sauce pan over medium heat.
-(I know, using a stove top range to make ice cream, weird, right?)
+To get started, blend all the ingredients (egg yolks and all) in a medium saucepan over medium heat.
+(I know, using a stovetop range to make ice cream...
+Weird, right?)

-After the blend starts steeping, transfer the liquid to a heat-safe container (such as a Mason jar).
-Next, for about an hour or so, place in your fridge.
+After the blend starts steeping, transfer the liquid to a heat-safe container (such as a mason jar).
+Next, for about an hour or so, place it in your fridge.

 Strain the liquid.
-Then, in a prepared, chilled ice cream maker, pour the cooled liquid.
-Let churn for about a half hour.
+Then, pour the cooled liquid into a prepared, chilled ice cream maker.
+Let churn for about a half-hour.

 Serve and enjoy!

 Now that you have a yummy almond milk ice cream, there are so many ways you can serve it!